jon-jacky/Piety/editors/README.md

     python3 -im dm

 After you start *dmacs*, the Python prompt does not appear because Python is busy executing the *dm* function.
-Now you can type emacs control keys to edit.
+Now you can type control keys to edit.
 To exit *dm* and return to the Python prompt, type the control key *M-x* ("meta x", formed by holding down the ALT key while you type x).
 Then the *dm* function returns and the Python prompt reappears.
 Now you can return to typing *edsel* function calls (or any other Python statements).
 You can type *dm()* again to resume *dmacs*.

-To see what control keys are available, see the *keymap* dictionary in the *dmacs.py* source code file, which associates each key with its function.
-Each control key has the same function in *dmacs* as it does in *emacs*.
+To see what control keys are available, see [keys.txt](../viewer/keys.txt).
+The *keymap* dictionary in the *dmacs.py* source code file associates each key with its function.
+Most control keys have the same function in *dmacs* as they do in *Emacs*.
-(There is one exception: *C-x C-r*, see below.).
-Here are the [keys](../viewer/keys.txt) used by *dmacs*.

 There is no control key to enter append mode.
 Instead, simply type RETURN at any time while running *dmacs*.
 An empty line will open below the